-The sender body is not a ground for the CiES Fuel Level Sender, the ground wire BLACK must be connected separately to a good aircraft ground.
+The sender body is not a ground for the CiES Fuel Level Sender, the BLACK ground wire must be connected separately to a good aircraft or instrument ground.
 This is especially important for analog output senders as a poor ground will allow the sender output to float or rapidly change values.